Skip to article frontmatterSkip to article content

 • Ftnk1F_{t_{n-k-1}}: This denotes the cumulative distribution function (CDF) of the tt distribution with nk1n-k-1 degrees of freedom.
 The formula calculates the area in both tails of the tt distribution beyond tβ^j|t_{\hat{\beta}_j}|, hence the factor of 2 for a two-sided test.

-In summary: We reject the null hypothesis if the absolute value of the tt statistic is large enough (greater than the critical value) or if the p-value is small enough (less than the significance level α).
+In summary: We reject the null hypothesis if the absolute value of the tt statistic is large enough (greater than the critical value) or if the p-value is small enough (less than the significance level α\alpha).
 Both methods lead to the same conclusion.

 Example 4.3: Determinants of College GPA